dimitri-yatsenko/datajoint-book/book/20-concepts/03-workflows.md

 ### The Path Forward

-This book demonstrates how the Entity-Workflow Model, embodied in DataJoint, provides:
+This book demonstrates how the Relational Workflow Model, embodied in DataJoint, provides:

 1. **A unified conceptual framework** for database design, implementation, and querying
 2. **Native support for temporal and operational aspects** that previous models ignored
 3. **Practical tools** that eliminate the traditional design-implementation gap
 4. **A foundation** for the next generation of database applications

-The Entity-Workflow Model isn't just another approach to relational databases—it's the evolution that makes relational databases truly fit for modern computational workflows and collaborative data science.
+The Relational Workflow Model isn't just another approach to relational databases—it's the evolution that makes relational databases truly fit for modern computational workflows and collaborative data science.

 ## Exercises